Clark Kent (Smallville): Comic books

-At one point, Clark and Michael Jon Carter (Booster Gold) inadvertently traveled to the 31st century, where they found themselves caught in a war between New Krypton, led by Kara, and an army of xenophobes, during which Doomsday is reawakened, then defeated when all the belligerents form an alliance.
-While in the future, Clark met a child named Bartholomew Allen, causing Clark to suspect he was a descendant of Bart and giving him hope that he was still alive.
-After meeting Diana Prince, with whom he teamed to defeat Hades and Felix Faust, Clark, as Superman, chose to reveal to the President that he was not a meteor-infected individual as the public believed but was from another planet.
-Later, Clark attempted to rally the heroes and the world to make a stand against the Monitors.
+At one point, Clark and Michael Jon Carter (Booster Gold) inadvertently traveled to the 31st century, where they found themselves caught in a war between New Krypton, led by Kara, and an army of xenophobes, during which Doomsday is reawakened, then defeated when all the belligerents form an alliance.Smallville Season 11 vol. 1 #14 (June 2013) While in the future, Clark met a child named Bartholomew Allen, causing Clark to suspect he was a descendant of Bart and giving him hope that he was still alive.
+After meeting Diana Prince, with whom he teamed to defeat Hades and Felix Faust, Clark, as Superman, chose to reveal to the President that he was not a meteor-infected individual as the public believed but was from another planet.Smallville Season 11 vol. 1 #19 (November 2013) Later, Clark attempted to rally the heroes and the world to make a stand against the Monitors.
 After Oliver and Chloe's son Jonathan is born, they named Clark and Lois as the child's godparents.

 Arrowverse

-In September 2019, it was announced that Welling would reprise his role as Clark Kent in the 2019 Arrowverse crossover event, "Crisis on Infinite Earths".
-During the crossover, he is confronted by Earth-38’s Lex Luthor, who sought to use the "Book of Destiny" to kill Supermen across the multiverse.
-However, Lex fails to subdue this version of Clark with kryptonite as the latter reveals he had long since given up his heroics and powers so he could spend time with his wife Lois and their daughters.
+Tom Welling reprised his role as Clark Kent in the 2019 Arrowverse crossover "Crisis on Infinite Earths".
+During the crossover, he is confronted by Earth-38's Lex Luthor, who sought to use the "Book of Destiny" to kill Supermen across the multiverse, but Lex fails to subdue this version of Clark with kryptonite as the latter reveals he had long since given up his heroics and powers so he could spend time with his wife Lois and their daughters.
 Though Lex attempts to fight him, Clark easily defeats him, prompting the former to leave and proceed with his Superman-killing spree.

+While discussing the Smallville episode "Persona" in 2025, Welling provided some context to Clark's powerless state in the crossover.
+According to him, Clark was using Blue Kryptonite, like Dax-Ur in "Persona".
+Within the context of Smallville, Blue Kryptonite strips a Kryptonian of their powers as long as they are exposed to it.
+In "Persona", Dax-Ur wore a piece of Blue Kryptonite in a bracelet.
+If the bracelet was removed, his powers would instantly return.
+In the Smallville episode "Hereafter", Jordan Cross has a vision of Clark, in a distant future, as Superman.
+He then describes Clark as not having an ending, but going on forever.